DillonFayas/server-manager/README.md

+# This whole project was vibe-coded by Claude

 # Server Manager

 A comprehensive web-based dashboard for managing and monitoring projects on your Raspberry Pi or Linux server.
 Control your applications, view real-time logs, manage files, and execute commands from an intuitive web interface.